 This may be of concern to the commercial growers.

 Plant size often inhibits cultivation after 8 weeks when planted in rows.

 The map below shows areas where native false Sunflower plants grow wild but it can be planted and will grow over a much wider area than shown.
 USDA plant hardiness zones 3 to 9.

-please contact us by email with your zip code for shipping charges and availability on potted plants
+for shipping charges and availability on potted plants